 On this 10-day dive tour, we will drive the ring road around Iceland and visit all the underwater highlights as well as the amazing top-side sites and scenery Iceland has to offer.
 It is the ultimate dive tour in Iceland!
 This tour is also well suited for non-divers or snorkeling partners and travelling companions.

-Advanced PADI Open Water diver or equivalent (participants must bring their diver certification card).
-Dry suit experience.
-A drysuit certification or a minimum of 10 logged dry suit dives within the last year signed by an instructor (participants must bring proof of dry suit experience).
+Advanced PADI Open Water diver or equivalent and dry suit experience.
+A dry suit certification or a minimum of 10 logged dry suit dives within the last year signed by an instructor.

 18 (17 if accompanied by parent/guardian)

 For this tour to be confirmed, the minimum number of 4 passengers has to be met.
 If the tour is not confirmed you will receive a full refund.

 We will start the tour by visiting Thingvellir National Park to dive Davidsgja, a dive site that has been described as Silfra’s darker wilder sibling.
 This hidden gem is a deep fissure that runs into lake Thingvallavatn.
 The site is a favorite among local divers as it is less crowded than its more famous counterpart and for the large, curious trout that commonly join divers to explore the fissure.

 After our dive in Davidsgja, we will make our way north through an ancient lava-field to the towards the town of Akureyri.
 Acommodation will be in a beautiful countryside guesthouse.